moazzamalirind/GCD_BugFlowExperiment/README.md

 10. % Error = 100* (Model-Observed) /Observed.
 E.g. %Error = 100* (409289 - 392938)/392938 = 4.2%.

 **Figure 4**
-1. Within "Models" folder (you have already downloaded this folder in step before Figure 1) enter folder "August 2018".
+1. Go to location containig monthly models (e.g. GCD_BugFlowExperiment/Models/August 2018).
 Next, open  "Contract Price Model" folder and then double click "Saturday_Sunday_Weekday.gpr" (Models/August 2018/Contract Price Model/Saturday_Sunday_Weekday.gpr).
-In case, the project is not saved at your desired location you can save it using "File/Save as".
+Please save your GAMS project at the derired location you can save it using "File/Save as" (prefferably within same directy of monthly model folder).
-2. Import the code file using File/Open/August18_Sat_Sun_Weekday_Model.gms.
+3.Import the code file using File/Open/August18_Sat_Sun_Weekday_Model.gms.
 Main window with model code will appear.
-You are only required to run the model (all inputs are defined in the code) and the output files will be generated/updated in the project's folder.
+You are only required to run the model (all inputs are defined in the code) and the output files will be generated/updated in the same project folder.
-3. After run completion, you will see "Status: Normal completion".
+4. After run completion, you will see "Status: Normal completion".
 You should check if the solution is optimal (Look for sentense saying: Optimal Solution found).
 Since there are multiple scenairos in this model run so it is difficult to verify the status of each run.
 Alternative is to verify status of each run within ".gdx file".
-4. Click File/Open.
+5. Click File/Open.
 Set the Files of type: GDX files (*.gdx).
 Open the file "Sat-Sun-Weekday_August".
-Scroll to Symbol "ModelResults".
-You be able to see ModStat and SolStat of each run.
+Scroll to parameter "ModelResults".
+You will be able to see ModStat and SolStat of each run.
 A value of 1 means optimal solution.
 For further details of ModStat and SolStat visit: https://www.gams.com/mccarlGuide/modelstat_tmodstat.htm
-5. After verifying the optimality of the runs, the results can be visualized using provided Excel file "Graphs.xlsx" (Models/August 2018/Contract Price Model/Graphs.xlsx).
+6. After verifying the optimality of the runs, the results can be visualized using provided Excel file "Graphs.xlsx" (Models/August 2018/Contract Price Model/Graphs.xlsx).
-6. Move to the worksheet "Tradeoff_Graph".
+7. Move to the worksheet "Tradeoff_Graph".
 You are required to update the values in the blue highligted cells.
 Those values can be found in the .gdx file or the output .xlsx file.
 Open "Sat-Sun-Weekday_August.xlsx" located in the project folder.
 Move to the worksheet "Fstore".
 You will see four populated columns (A-D).
 Figure 4 is for Zero offset (H1).
-So select only H1 in Offset column using the drop given drop down.
+So select only H1 in Offset column using the  drop down.
-7. Copy the Values from column D (Value) and paste those copied numbers in Tradeoff_Graph worksheet within the Graphs.xlsx.
-The trade-off graph available in the Graph_Tradeoff worksheet will be updated.
+8. Copy the Values from column D (Value) and paste those copied numbers in Tradeoff_Graph worksheet within the Graphs.xlsx.
+The trade-off graph in the Graph_Tradeoff worksheet will be updated.

 **Figure 5**
 1. Within same Excel file "Graph.xlsx" you will see a worksheet named "Hydrograph_H0".
 This worksheet has hydrographs for different number of steady low flow days scenarios with 0.83 MAF (V2) release volume and zero offset release (H1).